 Photo credit: Megan Ching

-connects Capitol Hill, First Hill, the International District and Pioneer Square for even more in-city adventures.
-First Hill Streetcar
+The more recently-opened First Hill Streetcar connects Capitol Hill, First Hill, the International District and Pioneer Square for even more in-city adventures.
+Extended streetcar lines are in the works.

 Getting there: Parking is tough in all the urban neighborhoods served by the Streetcar lines.
 Find a spot in a pay lot or on-street metered space, or walk or bus from deeper in the surrounding neighborhoods.